GOLLNLP: Improving Efficiency and Robustness of the U.S. Electrical Power Grid using HPC

 GO Competition Challenge 1

-Internal analysis of our Challenge 1 performance estimated (the upper bound of) gollnlp’s optimality gap to be less than 0.2% for the great majority of the problems (95% out of a subset of 1,360 problems the team had access to).
+This third party comparative analysis confirmed our additional internal analysis of gollnlp Challenge 1 results.
+We estimated (the upper bound of) gollnlp’s optimality gap to be less than 0.2% for the great majority of the problems (95% out of a subset of 1,360 problems the team had access to).
 For the rest, the estimation is generally under 2%, with only four problems being between 2% and 11%.
 For a typical operational cost of $800,000, an 0.2% optimality gap reflects that the solution provided by gollnlp can only be improved by at most $1,600, if at all.

 Recently, we have started to research larger scale networks using our approach.
 We have been able to perform SC-ACOPF analysis over grids that are more than twice the size of the problems in Challenge 1, such as the 70,000-bus system presented in Figure 1.